PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

 !["Tekton Dashboard"](Tekton-Dashboard.png)

-All of the above are the major components of Tekton and cover all aspects of continuos integration and deployment.
-In the next blog post we will look at deploying tekton to a kubernetes cluster and creating a CI/CD pipeline.
+All of the above are the major components of Tekton and cover all aspects of continuous integration and deployment.
+In the next blog post, we will look at deploying tekton to a kubernetes cluster and creating a CI/CD pipeline.